proteinreport/proteinreport.org/content/events/quantitative-approach-alternative-seafood-prioritization/index.md

 weight: 5000
 uuid: 10070
 ---
-<p>Interested in a quantitative approach to prioritizing seafood species archetypes for alternative seafood development?
-Join GFI's Sustainable Seafood Initiative and four student consultants for an overview of the ArcheType Library for Alternative Seafood (ATLAS) database.
-The presentation will cover the purpose of the tool, how the new version differs from the original, and the brand new dashboard to enable easier visualization of the data.</p>
+Interested in a quantitative approach to prioritizing seafood species archetypes for alternative seafood development?
+Join GFI\'s Sustainable Seafood Initiative and four student consultants for an overview of the ArcheType Library for Alternative Seafood (ATLAS) database.
+The presentation will cover the purpose of the tool, how the new version differs from the original, and the brand new dashboard to enable easier visualization of the data.